Ryleigh Davis

 Welcome!

 During my Ph.D. at Caltech, I led studies spanning the Jovian, Uranian, and Neptunian systems.
 I produced the first near-global UV–visible spectral maps of Callisto, revealing evidence for excavation of sub-surface non-ice material, and mapped Europa’s 2.07 μm feature to show its distribution is controlled by radiation rather than geology.
 I also used the stratigraphy of Pwyll and Manannán craters on Europa to show that its sulfur cycle operates on million-year timescales—substantially longer than laboratory predictions.
 More recently, I have expanded this work into the mid-infrared as PI of a JWST/MIRI program detecting silicate minerals on Callisto.
-I also co-lead JWST/NIRSpec observations of the ice giant ring-moons, where I identified aqueously altered phyllosilicates on Neptune’s inner satellites, indicating they are re-accreted fragments of differentiated parent bodies.
+I also co-lead JWST/NIRSpec observations of the ice giant ring-moons, where I identified aqueously altered phyllosilicates on Neptune’s inner satellites, indicating they reaccreted from the fragments of differentiated parent bodies.

 Explore my research to learn more about my work, or view my publications and CV.